leesykes/gtnft/README.md

 🚀 Once your project is live, share the minting URL so others can see and mint their unique SVG NFTs!

-🌟 Use Loogies NFT as an example to guide your project.
+🌟 Use GTNFT NFT as an example to guide your project.
 This will provide a solid foundation and inspiration for creating your own dynamic SVG NFTs.

 > 💬 Meet other builders working on this challenge and get help in the [🎁 SVG NFT 🎫 Building Cohort](https://t.me/+mUeITJ5u7Ig0ZWJh)!